-Conveniently located to serve San Diego and Chula Vista
+Conveniently located to serve San Diego

 Sleep apnea is characterized by multiple episodes of interrupted breathing while sleeping.
+It is usually accompanied by loud snoring, disrupted sleep, and daytime drowsiness.

-Sleep apnea is a serious disorder that results in lower amounts of oxygen in the blood, which places stress on the heart and lungs.
+This condition can affect your quality of life and even cause partners to sleep in separate rooms.
+It is a serious disorder that results in lower amounts of oxygen in the blood, which places stress on the heart and lungs.

 A few common causes include: